hmcts/bulk-scan-shared-infrastructure/README.md

 entityPath : name of the queue for e.g envelopes(this will not change with environment)

-SharedAccessSignature: For details check [Service Bus SAS](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas)
+SharedAccessSignature : For details check [Service Bus SAS](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas)

 To generate Shared signature locally you can use below code snippet.